MStankiewiczOfficial/WP-Fediverse-Meta-Tag/README.md

 **Downloading**: Download the newest version from [releases](https://github.com/MStankiewiczOfficial/WP-Fediverse-Meta-Tag/releases).

-**Customize Settings**: Before uploading the plugin to the server, open the file `fediverse-meta-tag.php` in text editor and customize the appropriate Fediverse addresses for users (change lines 51-54 for users and 56 and 61 for the default address).
+**Customize Settings**: Before uploading the plugin to the server, open the file `fediverse-meta-tag.php` in text editor and customize the appropriate Fediverse handles for users (change lines 51-54 for users and 56 and 61 for the default handles).

 ### Option 1. **Uploading via WP Dashboard**: